jsgram-framework/route/README.md

 A fast http router for node.
 Matches static routes with hashmap lookup and wildcard routes with assembled regex.

 It's created a map of all Routes.
 Static routes (without placeholders) are inside a hashmap where the path is the the key.
-Wildcard routes (with placeholders) are assembled in chunked regex of 10 routes.
+Routes with placeholders are assembled in chunked regex of 10 routes.

 It looks like this: